-Gluten Free: Wheatgrass Juice is the liquid extracted from the sprouts of hard red winter wheat and is harvested at the stage immediately prior to the appearance of the first true jointing of the plant stem as it grows from seed, effectively young wheatgrass.
+Wheatgrass Juice is the liquid extracted from the sprouts of hard red winter wheat and is harvested at the stage immediately prior to the appearance of the first true jointing of the plant stem as it grows from seed, effectively young wheatgrass.
 There are no seeds present at this stage so that anyone who is allergic to gluten is still able to drink ?wheatgrass juice.
 Gluten is only found in the seeds and without seeds there is no gluten.

 Wheatgrass juice contains 12 of the 16 essential minerals. ?In fact wheat grain is one of the only seeds known to have the ability to take up 80 or more minerals during its life cycle which is in effect, close to all known minerals.
 This means that if grown with availability of nutrients, in the proper environment, wheatgrass will be very nutrient dense due to it?s incredible genetic design.
-Nutritional analysis

 Wheatgrass Juice is a Good Source of Enzymes

 Disclaimer: At?Vegus Foods, we are farmers and we make great juices but we are not doctors or scientists or nutritionists.
 We are not any kind of health care providers.
 If you need medical advice or require diagnosis or treatment we cannot give it to you.
 You must consult a qualified practitioner (but please tell them all about our juices!)